Updated: Sep 15

 There is an introduction session (for 1.5 hours), which always includes a thorough consultation and body assessment, focusing on the specific area(s) of the body where you are feeling the discomfort or pain, followed by the teaching and performance of specific Yoga postures for the problem.
 From the viewpoint of the bio-mechanic condition and body alignment, the body assessment finds any body misalignments with the intention of providing therapeutic Yoga postures to realign these specific areas, in modified and intelligent ways, to heal it from pain.
 Posture is more important than most people realise; if the body isn't aligned, then injury can be caused across the physical body; additionally energy channels will get "clogged" and out of balance, which leads to stress, depression and disease.

 Each sequence of Yoga postures given to the practitioner is tailored to them.
-Sequences can and will change over time depending on the clients' specific needs.
-The introduction session takes one and a half hours to gather all the information about the client in a detailed consultation; carry out the body assessment and provide and teach Yoga postures.
-Following sessions generally take from one hour upwards depending on the client's condition.
+Sequences change over time depending on the clients' specific needs.
+During the introduction session I gather all the information about the client in a detailed consultation; carry out a detailed body assessment; and provide and teach specific and therapeutic Yoga postures.
+Following sessions generally take less time from 30 minutes upwards, depending on the client's condition, and can run alongside Massage treatments if the client would like.
+These sessions will look at any changes in alignment and progression and introduce new Yoga postures for the client's condition.